 - have problems with coughing or choking while eating

-- be constipated, so they feel full even when they're not
+- be constipated, so they feel full even when they have not eaten much food.

 It may help to keep a food diary, including what, where and when your child eats.
-This can help you spot any common issues your child has.
+This can help you notice any common issues your child has.

-Speak to a GP or the autism assessment team about any problems your child's having with eating.
+Speak to a GP or your autism team about any problems your child's having with eating.

 Many autistic children find it hard to get to sleep, or wake up several times during the night.